JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Free_Will_and_the_Will_of_God.md

 For us backward, back woods Urantia mortals, the safest and best way to answer such difficult questions is always to first see how Jesus answered or what Jesus did.
 This one seems appropriate:

 > Jesus said: “The will of God is the way of God, partnership with the choice of God in the face of any potential alternative.
-To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true.” ([UB 130:2.7](/en/The_Urantia_Book/130#p2_7))
+To do the will of God, therefore, is the progressive experience of becoming more and more like God, and God is the source and destiny of all that is good and beautiful and true.” (<a id="a71_307"></a>[UB 130:2.7](/en/The_Urantia_Book/130#p2_7))

 Here is another that is extremely helpful:

 > “The human Jesus saw God as being holy, just, and great, as well as being true, beautiful, and good.
-All these attributes of divinity he focused in his mind as the ‘will of the Father in heaven.’” ([UB 196:0.2](/en/The_Urantia_Book/196#p0_2))
+All these attributes of divinity he focused in his mind as the ‘will of the Father in heaven.’” (<a id="a75_200"></a>[UB 196:0.2](/en/The_Urantia_Book/196#p0_2))

 Just as with spiritual or divine values to which no precise definition can be given, so with the “will of God.”
 Its definition is “circumstantial”—dependent on circumstances, some of which may be extremely complex.